corda/corda/docs/source/network-map.rst

 Network Map
 ===========

-The network map stores a collection of ``NodeInfo`` objects, each representing another node with with one can interact.
+The network map stores a collection of ``NodeInfo`` objects, each representing another node with which the node can interact.
-There 2 sources from which a Corda node can retrieve ``NodeInfo`` objects:
+There two sources from which a Corda node can retrieve ``NodeInfo`` objects:

 1. the REST protocol with the network map service, which also provides a publishing API,